Useful things to know about Anbernic RG351-353-503-552-35XX-505-405 handheld functions, settings and shortcuts

 So a large USB connection like what's on a computer on the power side and the smaller C port on the Anbernic DC port.
 Keep in mind there are usually 2 OTG Ports of which one is DC.

-There is nothing stopping you using other methods like your computer or other battery banks, chargers.
-That said we have experienced devices not charging properly and exhibiting strange behaviours when not charged as recommended by Anbernic.
+There is nothing stopping you using other methods like your computer or battery banks, chargers as long as charge rate is as recomended.
+That said we have experienced devices not charging properly and exhibiting strange behaviours when charged using laptops or a USB port on newer wall outlets due to lower charge.

 On the topic of battery, if your device has inbuilt WiFi Anbernic recommend turning it off when not in use to reduce battery drain and improve device performance at low charge.